supercamel/CoffeeCat/README.md

 }
 ```
 <h2>Compiler</h2>
-<p>The CoffeeCat compiler has a hand coded lexer and recursive descent parser that uses backtracking, lookahead and elements of precedence parsing to generate a parse tree.
+<p>The CoffeeCat compiler has a hand coded lexer and recursive descent parser that uses backtracking, lookahead and elements of precedence passing to generate a parse tree.
 The parse tree is then traversed using a visitor pattern to generate C++ source and header files.
 <p>CoffeeCat might appear to do nothing more than simply convert Python-esque syntax into C++ syntax, but it's more than a simple syntax translator.
 It's a full programming language that completely breaks down the input source files to generate new but equivalent C++.
 By giving the compiler so much insight into the CoffeeCat code, all manner of interesting transformations and possibilities arise.
 <p>The compiler is written in C++, but as CoffeeCat grows it will hopefully become a self-hosting compiler.

 <h2>Development Status</h2>
-<p>Presently, the parser is in an infantile state.
-It is only capable of parsing functions and expressions.
-It does not even to IF-ELSE or loop statements yet.
+<p>The parse can correctly build a parse tree for 95% of the language and C++ code generation is still an area of research.